BrandEmbassy/slim-nette-extension/README.md

                                 - App\SomeOtherMiddleware # last in row
                                 - App\UsuallyRequestDataValidationMiddleware # second in row
                                 - App\SomeAuthMiddleware # this one is called first

+        globalMiddlewares:
+        	- App\SomeGlobalMiddleware # this is called for each route, before route middlewares

+      	appMiddlewares:
+      		- App\SomeAppMiddleware # this is called for each request
 ```

 You can also reference the named service by it's name.